cloudinary-training/cust-training-2022/webhooks/README.md

 Cloudinary will generate the CSS to pull the images out of the sprite.

 ### Sprites and Explode: `explode` and `generate_sprite`
-The Cloudinary `explode` method can be used to extract pages (layers) from a PDF or animated GIF.
+The Cloudinary `explode` action can be used to extract pages (layers) from a PDF or animated GIF.
 The pages can be accessed using the `page` transformation.
 The `generate_sprite` takes one or more URLs from the extracted pages and build an image.
 In this exercies, we'll explode and GIF and then create a sprite out of some of the pages in the GIF.

 ### Generate Videos: `multi` and `create_slideshow`

-The `multi` method can be used to create a GIF or a video.
+The `multi` action can be used to create a GIF or a video.
 You can specify a fixed duration that determines how long each image will be shown.
 A GIF will run continuously.
 We'll create a GIF out of a set of images.

-The `create_slideshow` method is used to create a video.
+The `create_slideshow` action is used to create a video.
 The video can be made up of images and video.
 You can specify transitions between the images or video and the duration of the entire video.
 We'll create a video out of a set of images and a transition.

 ### Using SendGrid in a Netlify Function to Notify Process Completion